maurotoro/awesome_chilean_context/README_EN.md

 ——————

 [1] linear regression over the reference data, corrected by inflation and considering the exchange rate of 1 USD = 710 CLP.
+[2] Considering the USA dollar at 710 CLP.